Report: Seahawks sue former second-round pick Malik McDowell for failing to repay bonus money

 According to the Detroit News, the suit filed by the Seahawks alleges that “McDowell was ruled to be in breach of his contract when he suffered the non-football injury and that he would need to forfeit his signing bonus totaling $1,599,238.
 The Seahawks withheld payment of $800,000 for the 2018 season, leading to the amount of $799,238 that was ruled McDowell must pay back.”

-That number is apparently half of the total of McDowell’s reported signing bonus of $3.1 million that was part of a four-year deal paying him up to $6.9 million he received for being taken 35th overall (all contracts and bonus amounts are pre-determined based on where a player is selected in the draft).
-The Seahawks appear to have been trying to get back the bonus money for the two years McDowell was not on the team’s roster.
-Teams can ask for bonus money back for players for years they do not play.
+That number is half of the total of McDowell’s reported signing bonus of $3.1 million that was part of a four-year deal paying him up to $6.9 million he received for being taken 35th overall (all contracts and bonus amounts are pre-determined based on where a player is selected in the draft).
+Teams can ask for bonus money back for players for years they do not play (McDowell was on the team’s roster in 2017 and 2018 though he did not play).
 Seattle also paid McDowell just $5,000 per week in 2017, or $85,000 for the season, compared to the $465,000 base salary he had been owed.

 The Detroit News reports the arbitrator ruling was made on Feb.
 27, 2019, and to date, McDowell hasn’t repaid the bonus.
 Court documents indicate McDowell did not dispute the ruling and did not appeal within the 10-day window, according to The Detroit News.